Whether you are walking up above the cloud line, ski-touring, or backpacking – camping in winter can be a wonderful experience with the right gear.

 There are major risk factors inherent in heating a tent with a stove.
-You have a fire in a metal box, which becomes very hot.
-This is also in a confined space in which you are living and surrounded by materials that are flammable.
+You have a fire in a metal box, which becomes very hot, and also in a confined space where you live, with dangers of flammable materials.

 Risk of burns

-There is the danger of severe burns for anyone who comes into contact with the stove when it is high heat.
+There is the danger of severe burns for anyone who comes into contact with the stove with high heat.
 Even a touch can be enough to injure yourself or burn clothes.

 The threat of carbon monoxide poisoning

 There is also a danger of carbon monoxide poisoning.
 The exhaust gases from the stove should go up the chimney.
-But, fumes can sometimes backup and even flow in the opposite direction.
-They could come out of the vents at the front of the stove and enter the tent interior.
-This can sometimes happen if there is a strong wind blowing towards the output of the chimney.
+But fumes can sometimes back up and even flow in the opposite direction.
+For example, they could come out of the vents at the front of the stove and enter the tent’s interior, which can sometimes happen if a strong wind blows towards the chimney’s output.

 Carbon monoxide is odorless and colorless.
-With a wood-burning stove, it will also produce a good amount of smoke.
-So if you have a fire burning overnight, then you should always have someone on duty to watch it.
-They will be able to detect smoke as soon as it enters the tent.
+A wood-burning stove will also produce a good amount of smoke.
+So if a fire burns overnight, you should always have someone on duty to watch it.
+They can detect smoke as soon as it enters the tent.